 "Hawaiian Electric Company shares the very serious concerns of many regarding the potential effects of global warming and human contributions to this phenomenon, including the burning of fossil fuels for electricity production, transportation, manufacturing, agricultural activities and deforestation.

-To effectively address global warming, actions addressing all contributing sources must be taken with priority given to those which provide the greatest benefit for the costs involved.
+To address global warming effectively, actions addressing all contributing sources must be taken with priority given to those that provide the greatest benefit for the costs involved.
 To be successful, the response to global warming requires commitment by private sector businesses, all levels of government, and every member of the public.